vyomyadav/Parkinsons-Embedded-Challenge/README.md

 ## Conclusion

-This system effectively detects and analyzes tremors using a gyroscope sensor, with results displayed on an LCD screen.
-The system's modular structure allows for easy adjustments to thresholds and parameters based on real-world testing.
+This system effectively detects and analyzes resting tremors related to Parkinson's disease, which typically occur in the frequency range of 3-6 Hz.
+The intensity of these tremors is displayed on an LCD screen, providing a clear visual representation of the tremor severity.
+The system's modular structure allows for easy adjustments to thresholds and parameters based on real-world testing, ensuring accurate and reliable tremor detection and analysis.